txty-io/texterify/README.md

 # Service is now available at http://localhost. 🎉
 ```

 This will install the latest version of the service available at the time of setting up.
-For production you want to pin it to a specific version (see `TEXTERIFY_TAG`).
+You can update to a newer version by changing `TEXTERIFY_TAG` and restarting your service.
+For available versions see [here](https://hub.docker.com/repository/docker/chrztoph/texterify).

 <h2 id="tools-and-integrations">🛠️ Tools & Integrations</h2>